intuit/mastko/README.md

 ### validate_targets

-This subcommand takes an input DNS hosts as a newline separate file and performs the initial recon to collect contextuals details for the provided host and checks if the DNS are vulnerable to EC2 subdomain takeover.
+This subcommand takes an input DNS hosts as a newline separate file and performs the initial recon to collect contextual details for the provided host and checks if the domains are vulnerable to EC2 subdomain takeover.
 The output is given two ways, as CSV file to users and also loaded to internal DB to facilitate Bruteforcing.

 ```
 $ mastko validate_targets --help